zihongx/AI-Assistant---Education/data/Basic_information.md

 # Success Stories & Testimonials
 * "**New Turbo Education helped me boost my SAT score from 1200 to 1500 in just three months!
 The teachers are incredibly knowledgeable and supportive.**" – *Alex L., High School Senior*

-* "**Thanks to New Turbo’s college admissions consulting, I was accepted into my dream school – Yale University!**" – *Emma T., College Freshman*
+* "**Thanks to New Turbo's college admissions consulting, I was accepted into my dream school – Yale University!**" – *Emma T., College Freshman*

 * "**The small class sizes and personalized teaching approach really made a difference in my learning.
 Highly recommend!**" – *Daniel C., Parent of a Middle School Student*